LiveRamp/reslang/README.md

 The following command will copy the dotviz output to the clipboard.

-    ./reslang models/simple-resource.reslang --diagram name
+    ./reslang models/simple-resource.reslang --open --diagram main

-Note that you will need to make a diagram definition first.
-See [here](./docs/diagrams.md) for how it is done.

-If you use the --open switch, it will open your browser at a nice graphviz online editor.
+This will open your browser at a nice graphviz online editor.
 Paste the clipboard into the editor and you will get your graphical view.

-    ./reslang models/simple-resource.reslang --diagram name --open